liuba-larousse/react-hotelsearch-demo-json/LEARNINGS.md

 🌿 Better code practice

-📖 Reading resourses
+📖 Reading resources

 <br>

 ## React

 - 🌴 REACT ROUTER
-  - 🥥 `history.push("./yourpage")` used inside of button as link to another page
+  - 🥥 `history.push("./yourpage")` used inside of button as a link to another page
   - 🥥 Place dynamic route before other routes.
 If placed under other routes dynamic route does not work.

 ```